cristian1604/mips/README.md

 `x"20",x"11",x"00",x"06",`.

-I strongly reccomend use [MARS] software to export your code in hexadecimal format.
+I strongly recommend to use [MARS] software to export your code in hexadecimal format.

+Remember: The Instruction Memory is an array with 512 elements.
+Each instruction is composed by four tuples hexadecimals.
+So the maximum number of instructions allowed is: `512/4 = 128 instructions`.
+You can modify this value according to the size of the FPGA memory.

 ### Example